Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Results

 \section{Results}

-We use the term `clusters' to refer to all groups of counties or single counties that were imputed from our detection procedures, `communities' to refer to clusters that are contain more than one county, and `nodal communities' to refer to clusters that have strong nodal centers with little lateral commuting and non-nodal communities to refer to communities that have strong peripheral commuting characteristics.
-We refer to `monads' as those counties that are strongly connected to themselves.
+We use the term `clusters' to refer to all sets of counties that \jf{we obtain} from the detection procedures, `communities' to refer to clusters that \jf{contain} more than one county, and `nodal communities' to refer to clusters that have strong nodal centers with little lateral commuting.
+We use the term `monads' \jf{to refer to} those counties that are strongly connected to themselves.

-From the 3,091 total number of counties, we found a total of 182 significant communities.
+\ch{From the total 3,091 US counties, we \jf{find} a total of 182 significant clusters}.
 Of these clusters, 14 are nodal communities, 78 are non-nodal communities, and 90 are monads.
-Together they cover 90.3 \% of the population and commuters (93 \% within-county, 87 \% between-county ).
-The method simultaneously delineates both small (such as singletons and dyads) and large clusters consisting of hundreds of counties (see table \ref{tab:sizes}.
+Together they cover 90.3 \% of the population \jf{of commuters (93\% intra-county, 87\% inter-county).} The method simultaneously delineates both small (such as \jf{monads} and dyads) and large clusters consisting of hundreds of counties (see \jf{Table} \ref{tab:sizes}).
 For example, Santa Barbara and San Luis Obispo counties in California are strongly connected to one another and are separate from other clusters.
-Of the regions identified, 99 are dyads or singleton counties.
-68 of these clusters are medium sized, comprising between 2 and 50 counties.
-In 20 other instances, our method identifies clusters consisting of 50 or more counties that span several states.
+Of the regions identified, 99 are \jf{monadic or dyadic counties.} 68 of these clusters are medium sized, comprising between 2 and 50 counties.
+In 20 other instances, CCME-SL identifies clusters consisting of 50 or more counties that span several states.
 These tend to be polycentric regions centered around multiple large cities such as Philadelphia, Washington DC, and Baltimore (see figure \ref{fig:fig2_allresults}).
 Out of the 182 total clusters, the average size of a cluster is 24 counties, with a standard deviation of 59.
 The median size, however, is only 2, signifying that the majority of imputed clusters are monads.
 When only considering communities, the average size is 49, with a standard deviation of 78.
-The median size of communities is 15, suggesting that the distribution of community sizes is right-skewed (see table \ref{tab:sizes}).
-In general, many of the counties belong to overlapping clusters, with some belonging to as many as six different ones (see figure \ref{fig:regioncount})
+The median size of communities is 15, suggesting that the distribution of community sizes is right-skewed (see Table \ref{tab:sizes}).
+In general, many of the counties belong to overlapping clusters, with some belonging to as many as six different \jf{clusters (see figure \ref{fig:regioncount}).}